rememberSoftwares/gitfaas/README.md

 ```
 This will apply all Kubernetes manifests listening on the topic _"mytopic"_.

-Note that you can use query params to template anything in the manifest.
+Note that you can use query params to template anything you like in the manifest.
 For instance, edit the YAML of the manifest :
 ```yaml
 apiVersion: apps/v1